fetchai/agents-aea/docs/12-factor.md

 impose any restriction.

-One of the provided package, the "HTTP server" connection, relies on Flask, which makes the connection completely self-contained—therefore, it satisfies the requirement.
+One of the provided package, the "HTTP server" connection, relies on `aiohttp`, which makes the connection completely self-contained—therefore, it satisfies the requirement.

 Another relevant example is the ACN node, which